Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Conclusions

 \section{Conclusions}

 We presented an algorithm that can return primal and dual optimal points for convex cone programs when possible, and certificates of primal or dual infeasibility otherwise.
 The technique involves applying an operator splitting method, the alternating direction method of multipliers, to the homogeneous self-dual embedding of the original optimization problem.
 This embedding is a feasibility problem that involves finding a point in the intersection of an affine set and a convex cone, and each iteration of our method solves a system of linear equations and projects a point onto the cone.
-We showed how these individual steps can be implemented efficiently and are often amenable to~parallelization.
+We showed how these individual steps can be implemented efficiently and are often amenable to parallelization.
+We discuss methods for automatic problem scaling, a critical step in making the method robust.

 We provide a reference implementation of our algorithm in C, which we call SCS.
 We show that this solver can solve large instances of cone problems to modest accuracy quickly and is particularly well suited to solving large cone problems outside of the reach of standard interior-point methods.

-Finally, we note that the performance of our algorithm is, like all first-order methods, sensitive to the scaling of the problem data.
-Though we provide a scaling heuristic that performs well in many cases, the problem of finding the `best' scaling, should one exist, remains a key open question for future work.
+As far as we know, the problems reported in \S\ref{s-random-cone} are the largest general purpose cone problems solved to date.